aimms/documentation/webui/webui-grid-pages.rst

 .. image:: images/GridPage_Area_Name_Tooltip.png
     :align: center

-Please also note the "+" sign at the bottom of the Page tab of the Page Manager.
-This allows the user to add a new widget to the selected page directly from within this Page tab, without the need to open the Widget Manager in order to access the same functionality.

 The layout selection and the assignments of widgets to areas as shown above results in the following page visualization: